How to Change the Windows Password via Command Line With Net User

 It might scare new users, but the Command Prompt is great for quickly doing common tasks.
 Next time you want to change a password on your PC, try this method.

-To change your password via the command line, you need to run the net user command tool:
+To change a Windows user password via the command line, you need to run the net user command tool:

 Take note of the account name you want to change the password for.